-LAC is a non-profit public interest law firm and policy organization that specializes in fighting discrimination against and protecting the rights of people with alcohol or drug problems, HIV/AIDS or criminal records.
+LAC is a non-profit law and policy organization that specializes in fighting discrimination against and protecting the rights of people with alcohol or drug problems, HIV/AIDS or criminal records.

 Reports to: Director of Development

 Reporting directly to the Development Director, the position is responsible for researching, writing, submitting and reporting on grant and contract applications to public and private sources in support of various projects, programs, initiatives and general organizational operations.
 S/he will work collaboratively with program directors, staff, and consultants to develop proposals and prepare grant/contract reports along with the management of grant-related data and related electronic files.

 - In collaboration with executive and senior staff, determine fundraising needs and set priorities for securing foundation, corporate and government support.